Why the 1980s Alpha Hero & Romance Power Couples Dominated?

 The Alpha Hero Formula Was Born in the ’80s, and He’s Still Around

-You know that moment when the hero walks into the room, says absolutely nothing, and yet somehow commands all the attention?
-That’s pure 1980s alpha hero energy.
-And if you’ve ever swooned (or side-eyed) a broody CEO, a grumpy cowboy, or a possessive vampire, you’ve got the ’80s to thank.
+You know that moment when the hero walks into the room, doesn’t say anything but somehow all eyes are on him?
+That magnetism is pure 1980s alpha hero energy.
+And if you’ve ever swooned (or side-eyed) a broody CEO, a grumpy cowboy, or a possessive vampire, you’ve got the ’80s to thank for that.

-This decade didn’t invent the alpha hero, but it did turn him into a formula.
-He wore designer suits, owned multinational companies, and emotionally repressed like it was a competitive sport.
-He wasn’t just broody-he was obsessed.
+As we deep dive the evolution of the romance genre through the decades, we realize that the 1980s turned the alpha hero into a formula.
+He wore designer suits, owned multinational companies, and was emotionally constipated.
+He wasn’t just broody, he was obsessed.
 Usually with the heroine.

 Think: cartoonishly rich.
 Emotionally unavailable.
 Willing to fly you across the world to prove a point.
 That’s peak 1980s romance.